Scrumpis/Scrumpis.github.io/README.md

-Personal Website of Nicholas A Johnson.
+Personal website of Nicholas A Johnson.

 If you are seeing this page outside of the website GitHub repo page, the website has likely been recently updated and is rendering.